Librarian Who Rejected Melania Trump Dr. Suess Book Donation As 'Racist' Dressed As 'Cat In The Hat'

 — Terrence Williams (@w_terrence) September 30, 2017

-[Featured Image by Remo Casilli/Pool Photo via AP Images]
+[Featured Image by Remo Casilli/Pool Photo/AP Images]